Cray-HPE/docs-csm/operations/utility_storage/Cubs_tool_Usage.md

 ## Glossary

 * **in_family** - is referring to an upgrade staying within the same major version of Ceph.
-E.g, Any upgrade withing the same CSM release will container the same Major version of Ceph, but could have minor version bumps or patched containers.
+E.g, Any upgrade within the same CSM release will contain the same Major version of Ceph, but could have minor version bumps or patched containers.

 ## Usage